 Few tasks in science are more important than revealing the rules that govern why some living things are more dominant than others – and which will be most vulnerable in our rapidly changing world.
-Most life on Earth is in the tropics, but understanding and predicting responses here is particularly challenging because of the scale and complexity of tropical ecosystems.
-Amazonia, for example, still includes 5 million square kilometres of forest, nearly twenty times the size of the United Kingdom.
+Most life on Earth is in the tropics.
+But understanding and predicting responses here is challenging because of the scale and complexity of tropical ecosystems.
+The Amazon, for example, still includes 5 million square kilometres of forest.
+This is nearly twenty times the size of the United Kingdom.

-First, in biogeography, records on where exactly each species has been collected are available with the precision to map their range, together with the analytical tools to model these biogeographical data and their reliability.
-Thus it is now possible to reveal species ranges and know the climate and soil conditions within which they currently exist.
-Second, in ecology, detailed long-term fieldwork to measure tropical population distributions and dynamics is being brought together by ecologists – enabling assessment of species abundance, biomass, growth and population change over time.
-Thus it is possible to trace how successful different species are, where, and under what conditions.
-Finally, in evolutionary science, researchers are piecing together the evolutionary tree of life – the relatedness of all things to each other – with ever greater precision.
+First, in biogeography, records on where each species has been collected are available with the precision to map their range, together with the analytical tools to model these data.
+So it is now possible to reveal species ranges and know the environmental conditions in which they currently exist.
+Second, in ecology, long-term fieldwork to measure tropical species distributions and dynamics is being brought together by ecologists.
+This enables assessment of abundance, biomass, and population change over time.
+So it is possible to trace how successful different species are, and under what conditions.
+Finally, in evolutionary science, researchers are piecing together the tree of life – the relatedness of all things to each other – with ever greater precision.

 Prof. Brian Enquist (University of Arizona),